-By enabling exchange of clinical information that otherwise might not be possible, telemedicine promotes access to healthcare services, overcoming barriers such as the existence of services and timeliness of access.
-The main benefits associated with telemedicine are improved access to healthcare, increased speed at which it can be accessed, and cost reduction (Wootton 2008).
-This is particularly relevant for settings with limited healthcare resources, for instance low- and middle-income countries and remote areas.
-By bringing together healthcare providers and clients who otherwise might not be able to exchange clinical information, telemedicine increases the uniformity of clinical practice, promotes universal health coverage, and decreases health and social inequalities.
-Techonological advances and better telecommunication systems enable broader and less expensive access to healthcare delivered remotely, making the intervention more accessible.

-Notwithstanding the possibilities, telemedicine applications have been inconsistently implemented and with varying degrees of success, which can be explained by technological challenges, legal considerations, human and cultural factors, and uncertainty about its economic benefits and cost-effectiveness (WHO 2011).
-A global eHealth survey conducted recently reported that lack of funding, infrastructure, prioritisation, and legislation or regulations were the most commonly cited barriers to implementing telehealth programmes (WHO 2016).
-These barriers can only be overcome by the implementation of comprehensive regulatory guidelines, driven both by governmental and professional medical organisations; legislation on confidentiality, privacy and liability; and the involvement of all stakeholders in designing, implementing and evaluating telemedicine applications, focusing on the safety and the effectiveness of applications (Agboola 2016; WHO 2011).
+The use of telemedicine between healthcare providers for communication, consultations and client management might contribute to developing professional skills and expertise, as well as optimising multidisciplinary communication (AAP 2015).
+This is particularly relevant for settings where there is a shortage of healthcare providers, for instance in low- and middle-income countries and in rural and remote areas.
+By enabling healthcare providers who are geographically separated to exchange clinical information, telemedicine can improve their performance, as well as foster the uniformity of clinical practice and facilitate universal health coverage.
+Technological advances and better telecommunication systems allow for broader and less expensive access to remotely delivered healthcare, making the intervention more accessible.
+Notwithstanding the possibilities, telemedicine applications have been inconsistently implemented, with varying degrees of success due to technological challenges, legal considerations, human and cultural factors, and uncertainty around economic benefits and cost-effectiveness (WHO 2011).
+A global eHealth survey from 2016 reported that lack of funding, infrastructure, prioritisation, and legislation or regulations were the most common barriers to implementing telehealth programmes (WHO 2016).
+Overcoming these barriers requires the implementation of comprehensive regulatory guidelines, driven both by governmental and professional medical organisations; legislation on confidentiality, privacy and liability; and the involvement of all stakeholders in designing, implementing and evaluating telemedicine applications, focusing on the safety and the effectiveness of applications (Agboola 2016; WHO 2011).